literatecomputing/transcribe-with-whisper/README.md

 2. Request access to each of the required models—click "Use this model" for pyannote.audio and accept their terms.

-- Required: pyannote/speaker-diarization-3.1 → https://huggingface.co/pyannote/speaker-diarization-3.1
-- Required: pyannote/segmentation-3.0 → https://huggingface.co/pyannote/segmentation-3.0
-- On each model page, click “Use this model” and select "pyannote.audio".
+On each model page below, click “Use this model” and select "pyannote.audio".
 Access is typically approved instantly for free use.
 After you have accepted it, you should see "**Gated Model** You have been granted access to this model".
 You can also check which models you have access to at https://huggingface.co/settings/gated-repos.
   - Note: Model pages may mention "pyannoteAI" as a production option.
 This project uses the open-source models; pyannoteAI is a separate commercial alternative.

+- Required: pyannote/speaker-diarization-3.1 → https://huggingface.co/pyannote/speaker-diarization-3.1
+- Required: pyannote/segmentation-3.0 → https://huggingface.co/pyannote/segmentation-3.0

 3. Create a read-access token

 - Go to https://huggingface.co/settings/tokens
-- Click “Create new token” and then Read
+- Click “Create new token” and then select the "Read" token type.
 - Enter a token name (maybe the computer you're using and/or the date) and click the "Create token" button.
 - Copy the token (looks like `hf_...`) and paste it somewhere safe.
 Keep it private.
 It will not be displayed again, so if you lose it, you have to get another one (if that happens, there's an option in invalidate and refresh; it's not a big deal).

 4. Set the token as an environment variable

-- macOS/Linux (bash/zsh):
-  - export HUGGING_FACE_AUTH_TOKEN=hf_your_token_here
+- Linux/Windows WSL (bash):
+  `export HUGGING_FACE_AUTH_TOKEN=hf_your_token_here`
-  - To have it automatically set in the future, you can use `echo "export HUGGING_FACE_AUTH_TOKEN=hf_your_token_here" >> ~/.zshrc`
+- For Mac (which uses zsh by default) use this to have it automatically added to your environment `echo "export HUGGING_FACE_AUTH_TOKEN=hf_your_token_here" >> ~/.zshrc`
-- Windows PowerShell (This is AI-generated.
-Use at your own risk.
-I'd use WSL instead):
-  - setx HUGGING_FACE_AUTH_TOKEN "hf_your_token_here"

 Notes

 - Only the pyannote diarization pipeline and segmentation requires the token; Faster-Whisper itself does not use Hugging Face auth.
 - If you see a 401/403 error, ensure the token is set in your environment and that you accepted the model terms above.

 ### Got Docker?
+(It's Easier for most people)

 If you don't have Docker installed.
 You should head over to the [Docker Desktop](https://docs.docker.com/desktop/) page and find the installation instructions.
 Maybe you don't care what Docker is and just want the download instructions for [Mac](https://docs.docker.com/desktop/setup/install/mac-install/), [Windows](https://docs.docker.com/desktop/setup/install/windows-install/), or [Linux](https://docs.docker.com/desktop/setup/install/linux/.)

+If you use Windows, Docker requires you to install WSL ([https://learn.microsoft.com/en-us/windows/wsl/about](Windows Subsystem for Linux)).
+Instructions below assume that you are running `bash` as your shell; apparently, if you install [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?wtExtndSource=cfm_UASTLP_myATT_LFM_MicrosoftStore&hl=en-US&gl=US) then, well, I don't know.

 Remember above when it said that you needed to do this?